muckSponge/MaterialFox/README.md

 * [about:config] Set ```security.insecure_connection_text.enabled``` to ```true```.

 ## Please note
-* Linux is not frequently tested; last tested on 07/09/2018.
+* Linux is not frequently tested; last tested on 21/05/2019.
-* Some customisation settings may no longer work (such as compact density).
+* Some customisation settings may no longer work (such as compact/touch density).
 * Some custom themes may clash with address bar.